 After playing heavies in a few more Republic B-crime films, Warde returned to Universal for a second serial role in Flash Gordon’s Trip to Mars (1938); his part here was much smaller than in Tyler.
 As Turan, king of the semi-barbaric Forest People and a secret ally of Ming the Merciless (Charles Middleton), he only appeared sporadically throughout the chapterplay, snarling in ferocious fashion at his followers and at “invaders” of his forest realm.

 Throughout the 1940s, Warde would play the same type of roles he had played during the tail end of the thirties: bits, minor heavy roles, and occasional featured parts in B-crime movies from various studios, a few bits in A-films, and large roles in serials.
 His first forties serial, however, gave him only a one-chapter part; as Lefty Brent, a hoodlum in The Green Archer (Columbia, 1940), Warde took part in one villainous assignment, quarreled bitterly with his jewel-thief boss (James Craven), and was then nailed by one of the arrows of a “Green Archer” in Craven’s service.
 Warde thus missed any participation in the comic antics that proliferated in Green Archer (courtesy of its idiosyncratic director James W. Horne)—although his next serial, The Spider Returns (Columbia, 1941), would place him right in the center of Horne’s peculiar brand of serial action.
-As Trigger, the chief henchman of a masked criminal called the Gargoyle, Warde played his role very broadly and participated in many out-of-place but amusing pieces of business—even donning a paper hat and leading his fellow thugs in a “wild party.”
+As Trigger, the harried chief henchman of a masked criminal called the Gargoyle, Warde played his role very broadly–shouting, snarling, and fretting in positively cartoonish fashion, and even donning a paper hat and joining his fellow thugs in a “wild party” in one chapter.
 I can’t help but wonder if Warde, given his background in stage comedy, might not have enjoyed this chance to parody his typical movie roles.

 Dick Tracy vs. Crime Inc. (1941), was Warde’s first Republic serial; here, he played Corey, the number-one henchman of a masked criminal called the Ghost—but, since the Ghost and his mad-scientist partner Lucifer (John Davidson) took an active part in most of the villains’ operations, Warde was less of a true action heavy and more of a background accomplice to his two bosses.
 His best (or worst) moment in Crime Inc. came when he turned off the oxygen tent of a hospitalized victim with obvious and appalling delight.

 King of the Mounties (Republic, 1942), again featured Warde as a leading henchman—a Canadian thug named Stark in the pay of enemy saboteurs.
-Here, although he was subordinate to senior action heavy Bradley Page, Warde got more screen time and more dialogue; between them, he and Page handled most of the evildoing in the serial, on behalf of three top Axis agents who never took the field themselves.
+Here, he received far more good opportunities to be villainous than in Dick Tracy vs. Crime Inc.–slugging hero Allan Lane with vicious vigor, grinning evilly as he set oil-fields ablaze, and snarling angrily when thwarted.
+Although he was billed far down in the credits, he and his co-henchman Bradley Page handled almost all of the active evildoing in the serial, on behalf of three top Axis agents who never took the field themselves.